Grind (2003 film): Production

 Director and producer Casey La Scala grew up during the period of Dogtown Skating and credited it as being integral to his childhood.
 Following the resurgence of skateboarding popularity with the evolution of Street Skating in the 1990s as well as its role in the popular Jackass TV series, he was inspired to make a film about his experiences growing up in the skateboarding scene.
 He decided to make it a comedy inspired by the films he grew up with, particularly National Lampoon's Animal House and Revenge of the Nerds with the latter inspiring him to cast actor Donald Gibb as the "Scabby Security Guy".
 Though Scala was not typically one to find himself starstruck, Gibb proved to be an exception to this.

 Initially, Scala was inspired to make the film as a comedic mockumentary inspired by This is Spinal Tap.
 As the script began to evolve, he opted instead to let it evolve into a more conventional narrative piece.
 The film entered production with a very loose script which featured a large amount of improvised dialogue and material that was created through "writing stuff in the car" on the way to set.
 He encouraged his cast and crew to "shoot what we have on the page" and then "just have fun with it".

-Due to budgetary limitations, Grind was shot with two unit running concurrently.
+Due to budgetary limitations, Grind was shot with two units running concurrently.
 Scala would direct main unit whilst a second unit overseen by Tony Hawk was setting up before skateboarding over to second unit to direct whilst the first unit would then set up for its next shot.
 He credits this style of directing with being able to keep the film on schedule and within the parameters of its small budget, as well as allowing him to accomplish up to 27 setups in a single filming day.
 The cast, however, were not allowed to skate on set due to the risk of production losing them to injuries as a result of them constantly attempting to land Ollies.
 Despite this, Scala claims the cast still became very good skaters by the end of filming.

 During filming of Mr. & Mrs. Smith, Adam Brody contacted Scala to tell him that Brad Pitt had allegedly claimed Grind to be his favourite movie.

 Soundtrack

-A soundtrack consisting of a blend of rock, hip hop and reggae music was released on August 12, 2003, by Atlantic Records.
+A soundtrack consisting of a blend of rock, hip hop and reggae music was released on August 12, 2003, by Atlantic Records and Bulletproof Records.